sarenji/pokebattle-sim/README.md

 grunt
 ```

 From there, everything is as normal.
-To destroy the Vagrant VM:
+To destroy the Vagrant VM when you're
+done:

 ```bash
 vagrant destroy